 - IPv6 provides a mind-blowing number of address combinations.

 - IPv4 and IPv6 have different address notations.

 - Address types and scopes are different.

 - IPv6’s Global unique addresses are different from IPv4’s public addresses.

-- Different local address assignment (DHCP vs self-assigned).
+- Different local address assignments (DHCP vs. self-assigned).